aliveben2k/adzuki.bean/README.md

 Please put "qsub_subroutine.pl" in your "$HOME" folder or "$HOME/softwares" folder.

+Some pipelines use Conda environment.
+The defult path for conda is $HOME/miniconda3/.
+If you installed Conda in the different path, please check the script to set the right Conda path before use.

 The "create_job.pl" can independently generate scripts for job sending on server systems (qsub_subroutine.pl is also required).

 Please modified IP address of the server in "qsub_subroutine.pl":